-The ATmega161 contains 16K bytes of On-chip Self-programmable and In-System Programmable Flash memory for program storage.
+The ATmega161 contains 16K bytes on-chip Self- and In-System programmable Flash memory for program storage.
 Since all instructions are 16- or 32-bit words, the Flash is organized as 8K x 16.
-The Flash memory has an endurance of at least 1,000 write/erase cycles.
-The ATmega161 Program Counter (PC) is 13 bits wide, thus addressing the 8,192 Program memory locations.
+The Flash memory has an endurance of at least 1000 write/erase cycles.
+The ATmega161 Program Counter (PC) is 13 bits wide, thus addressing the 8192 program memory locations.

-See page 110 for a detailed description of Flash data downloading.
-See page 13 for the different Program Memory Addressing modes.
+See page 95 for a detailed description on Flash data downloading.

+See page 11 for the different program memory addressing modes.